dominiksalvet/asus-fan-control/contributing.md

 > Keep in mind that until the support for your device is added, you have to use the `FALLBACK` environment variables for any asus-fan-control invocation with root permissions.
 Then, you will be able to use asus-fan-control normally.

 Once it works, try to find suitable temperatures and continue as stated in the [Suggestions](#suggestions) section.

+### It Does Not Work

+Unfortunately, asus-fan-control might not work on some devices even after trying the above.
+If that is your case, creating an issue most likely will not result in adding the support for your device into asus-fan-control immediately but you may create a good place for gathering people with the same device.
+Eventually, that may end up with a community contribution or recommendation to other tools that work.

 ## Suggestions